pancelor/necrodancer-level-translator/README.md

 That's not technically a question, but I'll humor you.
 One easy mistake to make is to forget to close the XML tags that you've defined in your `[database]` section.
 I'm working on a feature that will warn you about this.

 If that doesn't fix it, then I'm sorry.
-Please let me know so that I can fix any bugs that might be in my translator!
-You can create an issue here on github or you can email me at pancelor@gmail.com.
+Please let me know so that I can fix any bugs that exist!
+You can create an issue here on github, email me (pancelor at gmail dot com), or tweet at me (@pancelor).

 ### Why is this so complicated?
 Why do I have to mess around with XML?
 Couldn't you have just have hard-coded certain glyphs to mean certain things?